 Whether delivered or picked up in-store, please rest assured that we will handle your prescription with your privacy in mind.

 Think you might have symptoms of COVID-19?
-Take a self-assessment to determine if you may need further testing.
 If you’re feeling unwell, or are required to self-isolate, please remember to stay home.

 A message to our customers about the COVID-19 vaccine

 We are now scheduling first and second dose COVID-19 vaccinations across the country (in NS, NB, PEI, NL, ON, SK, MB, AB and BC) throughout our network of in-store Pharmacies (Sobeys, Safeway, Lawtons, Thrifty Foods, FreshCo, IGA and Foodland).
 Visit pharmacyappointments.ca to register with us today.
 Once you are registered, we will keep you informed so you can book your vaccination appointment(s) with us as soon as possible.
 If you are eligible for vaccination at the time of registration, you can book your appointment right away.